woocommerce/woocommerce/readme.txt

 * On multisite, when a user logs into a store with an account on a site, but not the current site, rather than error, add the user to the current site as a customer.
 * Show variable weights/dimensions even when parent values are not set.
 * Automatically sort tax rates rather than allow clunky manual sorting.
+* When deleting a tax rate class, remove it's tax rates.
 * Made WC_Logger pluggable via wc_get_logger function.
 * Use 'average rating' post meta for 'rating' product sorting option.
 * Show better labels in nav menus metabox.
 * Sort “Recently Viewed” products by the view order.
-* Remove checkbox options in system status tools and replace with constants.
 * Removed internal scroll from log viewer.
 * Add reply-to to admin emails.
-* When deleting a tax rate class, remove it's tax rates.
-* Made the store notice dismissible.
 * Improved the zone setup flow.
 * Made wc_get_wildcard_postcodes return the orignal postcode plus * since wildcards should match empty strings too.
-* New gallery on single product pages with better mobile support, PhotoSwipe and Zoom.
 * Use all paid statuses in $customer->get_total_spent().
 * Move location of billing email field to work with password managers.
+* Option to restrict selling locations by country.
+* Added tool to clear orphaned variations in system status.
+* Remove checkbox options in system status tools and replace with constants.
+* Added security section in system status report.
 * Performance - Introduced a new CRUD (create, read, update, delete) system for Products, Orders, Customers and Shipping Zones.
 * Performance - Optimised variable product sync.
 Upper/lower price meta is no longer stored, just the main prices, if a child has weight, and if a child has dimensions.
 * Performance - Removed WP_Query from up-sells.php and related.php and replaced with PHP foreach loop (since we already have the product IDs).
 * Performance - Removed the feature where old orders get access to new downloads on product edit.
 Looping potentially thousands of orders to do this is too much of a performance burden for stores and this can sometimes be unexpected behavior too.
 This does however updates *edited* downloads.
 * API - Removed last order from customers part of the API due to performance concerns - use orders endpoint instead.
 Other order data on the endpoint is now transient cached.
 * API - Allow oAuth1.0a authentication using headers.
+* API - New Shipping Zones endpoints.
+* API - New variations endpoints.
+* API - New settings endpoints.
+* API - Payment gateways and shipping methods endpoints.
+* API - Prevented the (broken) ability to manipulate variations directly on the products endpoints.
+* Localization - Added inline comments for placeholder strings.
 * Localization - Added Nigerian Provinces to i18n/state.
+* Localization - US and Poland postcode validation.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/master/CHANGELOG.txt).

 == Upgrade Notice ==

-= 2.6 =
+= 2.7 =
-2.6 is a major update.
-It is important that you make backups and ensure themes and extensions are 2.6 compatible before upgrading, in particular shipping method extensions (e.g. Table Rate Shipping) since 2.6 introduces Shipping Zone functionality.
-[Read more here](https://woocommerce.wordpress.com/2016/06/14/say-hello-to-woocommerce-2-6-zipping-zebra/).
+2.7 is a major update.
+It is important that you make backups and ensure themes and extensions are 2.7 compatible before upgrading..